6433 Hollywood Blvd. Los Angeles, CA 90028

 Investigating the pit:

-We're looking at the downstage wall of the trap room and the door into the orchestra pit.
+Looking toward stage right along the downstage wall of the trap room.
+Down the stairs and you're into the pit area.
 Photo: Bill Counter - 2012

-Just inside the firedoor under the pit -- stairs up to "picture" level of the pit.
+Just inside the firedoor.
+The stairs get you up to "picture" level of the pit.
 Photo: Bill Counter - 2012

 The pit construction at the Warner is rather interesting.
 First are the stairs themselves.
 In most theatres with pit lifts the orchestra would get on at basement level and ride the lift up.
 Here you could do that or also take either of two sets of stairs to get up after the pit had been raised.
 The stairs end up at trap doors in a space about 2 1/2 feet wide between the upstage side of the lift and the front of the stage.
 Most lifts of this vintage are positioned right at the front of the stage without a gap.

 The third interesting item is the fact that the organ lift wasn't quite at the end of the pit -- the orchestra lift platform actually is cantilevered around the organ lift in front and on the far side (stage right).
-The pit area was covered with a concrete slab for the 1952 Cinerama renovations.
+The pit area was covered with a concrete slab for the second of the two Cinerama renovations.
 There's a couple of feet between this slab and the current position of the pit lift.

 Up on top at center -- and at left note that you can see a bit under the frame of the pit lift.
 Photo: Bill Counter - 2012